 Risk on dairy farms is posed by the volume of dung left on the soil surface and the ability of the soil to assimilate this prior to rainfall or irrigation.
 Also of concern is the pugging of soils in wet conditions and residual grass cover left following grazing.
-These contribute to runoff risk of P by increasing soil compaction and by reducing the vegetation's ability to hold soil together under erosive conditions (Burgess, Chapman, Singleton, & Thom, 2000).
+The practice of winter forage cropping has been highlighted recently and while this practice is not widespread in Marlborough, it does occur.
+The very heavy grazing pressure caused by this practice can raise compaction, soil erosion and runoff risks substantially.
+Each of these factors contributes to runoff risk of P by increasing soil compaction and by reducing the vegetation's ability to hold soil together under erosive conditions (Burgess, Chapman, Singleton, & Thom, 2000).